 Data transfer outside the EU

-Once the integration of the GDPR into the EEA agreement is in force, the GDPR will apply to the European Economic Area (EEA), which includes all EU countries plus Iceland, Liechtenstein and Norway.
-When personal data is transferred outside the EEA, the protection offered by the GDPR should travel with the data.
+When personal data is transferred outside the EU (In this case, the 27 EU member states), the protection offered by the GDPR should travel with the data.
 This means that if you export data abroad, your company must ensure one of the following measures are adhered to:

 - The non-EU country's protections are deemed adequate by the EU.

 - Your company takes the necessary measures to provide appropriate safeguards, such as including specific clauses in the agreed contract with the non-European importer of the personal data.

 - Your company relies on specific grounds for the transfer (derogations) such as the consent of the individual.

 EU data protection rules mean you should process data in a fair and lawful manner, for a specified and legitimate purpose and only process the data necessary to fulfil this purpose.
 You must ensure that you fulfil one of the following conditions to process the personal data; you:

 - have been given the consent of the individual concerned

 - need the personal data to fulfil a contractual obligation with the individual